 First, take a deep breath.

-Second, remember the purpose of the supplemental essay: to speak specifically to why this school is the right fit for you and why you are a good fit for them.
+Second, remember the purpose of the supplemental essay: to speak specifically about why this school is the right fit for you and why you are a good fit for them.

 The best supplemental essays require careful preparation and attention to detail.
 While your personal statement was not school-specific but rather answers the broader question of why do you want to be a PA?
 The supplemental essay is used by schools to find applicants who will best fit into their program’s goals and mission.